syncfusion-content/javascript-docs/js/Chart/Appearance.md

 {% endhighlight %}

-However, you can force the chart to animate series by calling animate method as illustrated in the following code example,
+However, you can force the chart to animate series by calling the animate method as illustrated in the following code example,

 {% highlight js %}